What a Major Meta-Study Shows – And Why So Many People Are Getting Their Hands Dirty Again Right Now

 This is also contact with nature.

-Yet even a quick glance at the sky – clouds, light, expanse – can help open up thoughts.
+Many people rarely look up these days.
+Yet, even a short glance at the sky – clouds, light, expanse – can help open up thoughts.

 7. Listen to nature sounds